 In the Länderbahn era (Epoch I), the semaphore signals in the different German states already looked similar, but they were not yet the same.

 |Länderbahn signals were already similar in appearance, but due to different suppliers and standards there were still differences.|

 A further development was triggered by several factors:

 The German railways did the first test installation of colour light signals in 1928 on the line between Hirschberg and Königszelt in Silesia (the area now belongs to Poland, and the cities are named Jelenia Góra and Jaworzyna Śląska).
-The tests were very successful, since 1959, no new semaphores have been installed, though some may still be in operation.
-Position light signals as they are used by some US American railways have never been used in Germany (except for some shunting signals like Ra 6...9)
+The tests were very successful, since 1959, no new semaphores have been installed, though some are still in operation.
+Position light signals, as they are used by some US American railways, have never been used in Germany (except for some shunting signals like Ra 6...9)

 Another important aspect were the colours which were used to indicate the signal aspect at night (or later, as the electric colour-light signals displayed the night aspects of the semaphore signals, this concerned the aspects of the colour light signals, too).

 When colours were used at first, it seemed natural to use an unfiltered light (i.e. white) to indicate an uninhibited aspect (i.e., clear), and to use a light filtered by a tinted glass to indicate aspects like caution, slow, or stop.

 The first signal lanterns were illuminated by paraffin lamps which emitted a yellowish light, so yellow and white would not have been easy to distinguish, and anyway glassmakers were not able to make suitable yellow glass, but red and green were possible.